Three interrelated elements are important to consider when clarifying what should be assessed

 UCD Level Descriptors

-The UCD Level Descriptors provide a useful reference when planning an assessment strategy for a full programme and designing assessments appropriate for different levels.
-They help students to understand what is expected of them.
+The UCD Level Descriptors covering UCD levels 0-5, provide a useful over-arching rubric when planning an assessment strategy for a full programme and designing assessments appropriate for different levels.
+The descriptors help students to understand what is expected of them.

 These taxonomies help you plan the progression of learning for your students as you clarify what you are assessing at each level.
 There are different taxonomies relevant to different disciplines and professions for more information go to the Guide to Taxonomies of Learning Outcomes